 The Best Time To Travel To Da Nang Vietnam

-Da Nang experiences rainy season from September to November and dry season from December to August.
-And has an average temperature of between 22°C to 30°C all year round.
+Da Nang experiences the rainy season from September to November and the dry season from December to August.
+And has an average temperature of between 22°C to 33°C all year round.

 The best time to visit Da Nang is from February to May during the dry season.

-Here, is some of the fun things to do in Da Nang while you are there.
+Here, are some of the fun things to do in Da Nang Vietnam.

 See The Dragon Bridge